Particle Physics Project Prioritization Panel: Issues

 Along with these major issues, P5 also faces a field that is less unified than in 2014, as was emphasized by the title of the Scientific American report on Snowmass 2021 outcomes: "Physicists Struggle to Unite around Future Plans."

 Some members of the field have expressed that the pressure to project a unified opinion is stifling debate, with one physicists telling a reporter from Physics Today: "There are big issues people didn’t discuss."
 Panel chair Hitoshi Murayama has expressed awareness of this problem, saying that "community buy-in is key" for the success of the P5 report.

 Panel

 The membership of the 2023 P5 was announced in December 2022, with Hitoshi Murayama of the University of California, Berkeley as head.
 See the official page.

 Similar to 2014, the 2023 P5 members are all particle and accelerator physicists; no members specialize in project management.
 This places the committee in a good position to evaluate responses to the "nightmare scenario."
 However, this makes it difficult for the members to assess whether the information on cost and schedule provided to the committee has a sound basis.
-That lack of expertise may explain the how the 2014 P5 failed to foresee the LBNF/DUNE cost-and-schedule crisis, and will make it difficult for the 2023 P5 to head off an "SSC scenario."
+That lack of expertise may explain how the 2014 P5 failed to foresee the LBNF/DUNE cost-and-schedule crisis, and will make it difficult for the 2023 P5 to head off an "SSC scenario."